mdn/content/files/en-us/web/api/webrtc_api/simple_rtcdatachannel_sample/index.md

 let localConnection = null;   // RTCPeerConnection for our "local" connection let remoteConnection = null;  // RTCPeerConnection for the "remote"

-const sendChannel = null;       // RTCDataChannel for the local (sender) const receiveChannel = null;    // RTCDataChannel for the remote (receiver)
+let sendChannel = null;       // RTCDataChannel for the local (sender) let receiveChannel = null;    // RTCDataChannel for the remote (receiver)

 function startup() {
   connectButton = document.getElementById('connectButton');